Iterative Translation Refinement with Large Language Models: Introduction

 \section{Introduction}

-Large language models (LLMs), e.g. generative pre-trained Transformers (GPT), have made significant advancements across a range of natural language processing tasks. \cite{Radford2019Language,kaplan2020scaling,brown2020language,Chowdhery2022PaLM,ouyang2022training}.
-In machine translation, where the convention is to use an encoder-decoder architecture to deal with source and target sentences directly \cite{Bahdanau2015,vaswani2017}, recent studies explored the feasibility of prompting LLMs for translation \citep{vilar2022prompting,zhang2023prompting}.
-GPT yields high-quality translations for high-resource languages \citep{hendy2023good}, achieves remarkable results on quality estimation \citep{kocmi2023large}, and produces less literal translations especially out-of-English \cite{raunak2023gpts}.
-Very recently, it is shown that post-editing leveraging GPT-4 achieves promising results \citep{raunak2023leveraging}.
+Large language models (LLMs), e.g.~generative pre-trained Transformers (GPT), have made notable advancements in natural language processing \cite{Radford2019Language,brown2020language,kaplan2020scaling,ouyang2022training}.
+In machine translation (MT), where the convention is to use an encoder-decoder architecture to deal with source and target sentences respectively \cite{Bahdanau2015,vaswani2017}, recent papers have examined the feasibility of LLM prompting for translation \cite{vilar-etal-2023-prompting,zhang2023prompting,hendy2023good,agrawal-etal-2023-context}.

-Previous LLM research does not extensively explore the ``translationese'' phenomenon, which refers to an unnatural translation due to both source language interference and the translation process itself \citep{gellerstam,baker-corpus,Teich2003}.
-It is undesirable but appears in various stages: data \citep{riley-etal-2020-translationese}, model outputs \citep{freitag-etal-2020-human}, human post-edited translations \citep[``post-editese'',][]{toral-2019-post}, and human references \citep{freitag-etal-2020-bleu}.
-Even LLMs might be translationese-prone as their translation power is associated with implicit bilingual signals \citep{briakou2023searching}.
-We hence propose a simple way to obtain higher-quality translations from LLMs: iterative translation refinement.
-Building on automatic post-editing which imitates human corrections \citep[APE,][]{knight-ape,chatterjee-etal-2018-findings}, we prompt GPT for a translation and then provide the source-translation pair to query for a refined translation in multiple rounds.

-Our method offers two strengths for combating translationese: 1) LLM prompting allows for iterative and arbitrary re-writing compared to APE which is limited to error fixing without style improvement \cite{ive-etal-2020-post}; 2) incorporating natural language data leads to more natural translations \citep{sennrich-etal-2016-improving,freitag-etal-2019-ape}, and LLMs have seen target-side data orders of magnitude larger than datasets for translation or post-editing.
-Empirical results indicate that the refinement process introduces significant textual changes, but attains higher or similar neural metric scores compared to initial translations.
-Native speakers prefer the refined outputs in terms of reduced translationese, which is significantly more prevalent in initial GPT translations and human references.
-The improvements are made without directly optimizing towards translation or post-editing, and as corroborated by recent studies, are challenging to capture through automatic evaluation alone \citep{freitag-etal-2019-ape,freitag-etal-2022-results}.